Supreme Court Decision on Water Leakage from Upper Floor Flats

 • Preventive Measures: Implement preventive maintenance measures, such as regular inspections and repairs, to prevent recurrence of water leakage in the future.

-Leakage Repair in a Housing Society
+Society byelaws for Leakage from above flat in a Housing Society

 Frequently Asked Questions